AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/functions/date-and-time-functions.md

 This is useful, for example, when you need to change the date format of one app or webservice to that of a connected app or web service in the same scenario.

-For more information, see [Date](../../workfront-fusion/mapping/item-data-types.md#date) and [Text](../../workfront-fusion/mapping/item-data-types.md#text) in the article [Item data types](../../workfront-fusion/mapping/item-data-types.md).
+For more information, see [Date](../../workfront-fusion/mapping/item-data-types.md#date) and [Text](../../workfront-fusion/mapping/item-data-types.md#text) in the article [Item data types in Adobe Workfront Fusion](../../workfront-fusion/mapping/item-data-types.md).

 ### Parameters